 Switzer is a tiny town located in the state of West Virginia.
 With a population of 593 people and just one neighborhood, Switzer is the 186th largest community in West Virginia.

-Switzer is a blue-collar town, with 63.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Switzer is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Switzer who work in office and administrative support (36.67%), sales jobs (0.00%), and personal care services (0.00%).
+Switzer is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Switzer is a town of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Switzer who work in management occupations (80.65%), office and administrative support (19.35%), and sales jobs (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Switzer is worth considering.